-We did not identify any modern slavery practices either at our operations or in our supply chain during FY23.
+BWP did not identify any modern slavery practices either at its own operations or in its supply chain during FY24.

-We recognise our responsibility to provide or participate in the remediation of any identified human rights impact that we have caused or contributed towards.
+BWP recognises its responsibility to provide or participate in the remediation of any identified human rights impact that BWP has caused or contributed towards.
 BWP has a Whistleblower Policy which includes safe and transparent grievance mechanisms available to stakeholders including individuals who supply goods or services to BWP or an employee of a person who supplies goods or services to BWP.

-No reports were received from whistleblowers with work-related grievances from within or from outside our operations.
+No reports were received from whistleblowers with work-related grievances from within or from outside BWP's operations.

-Where our material suppliers submit Modern Slavery Statements, we have reviewed these and been satisfied that these suppliers understand their obligations under the Modern Slavery legislation.
+Where material suppliers submit Modern Slavery Statements, BWP has reviewed these and been satisfied that these suppliers understand their obligations under the Modern Slavery legislation.

-Where a concern is raised, or we otherwise become aware that an individual in our supply chain is impacted by modern slavery, we will investigate the matter and take appropriate action.
-The action we take will be determined by the circumstances of the impact.
-In all cases, the focus will be in mitigating the risk to the individual impacted and may involve our working with the supplier entity to encourage a change of practice or continuous improvement in their practices.
+Where a concern is raised, or BWP otherwise becomes aware that an individual in its supply chain is impacted by modern slavery, BWP will investigate the matter and take appropriate action.
+The action taken will be determined by the circumstances of the impact.
+In all cases, the focus will be in mitigating the risk to the individual impacted and may involve working with the supplier entity to encourage a change of practice or continuous improvement in their practices.